iconify/website/docs/types/iconify-json-metadata.md

 - Last modification time (since version 2).
 - Icon set info.
 - Categories.
 Each icon can belong to multiple categories.
 - Themes.
-They are used for variations of the same icon that have different start or end part.
+They are used for variations of the same icon that have different start or end parts.
 - Characters map.
 This is used for icons imported from icon fonts.

 ## Last modification time {#last-modified}